square/svelte-store/README.md

 {/await}
 ```

-What's better is that any store that derives from a Loadable store will *also* be Loadable, and awaiting the derived store will automatically await for any asynchronous parents to finish loading.
+What's better is that any derived store loads all of its parents before loading itself, allowing you to `await`loading of the derived store to automatically wait for all required data dependencies.
 This means that *no matter how complex* the relationships between your async and synchronous data gets you will *always* be able to ensure that a given store has its final value simply by awaiting `.load()`!

 ### Reloadable

 While hydrating your app with data, some endpoints you will only need to access once.
 Others you will need to access multiple times.
 By default async stores will only load once unless a store they derive from changes.
-However if you would like an async store to be able to load new data you can declare it to be `Reloadable` during creation.
+However if you would like an async store to be able to load new data you can declare it to be `reloadable` during creation.
 If you do so, the store, and any stores that ultimately derive from it, will have access to a `reload` function.
 Calling the reload function of a Reloadable store will cause it fetch new data, and calling the reload function of any store that derives from a Reloadable store will cause that Reloadable store to reload.
 In this manner you can call reload on a store and it will reload any sources of data that should be refreshed without unnecessarily creating promises for data that should not be refreshed.

 ## The New Stores

 ### asyncReadable

-An asyncReadable store is a Loadable store that provides easy asynchronous support to readable stores.
+An asyncReadable store provides easy asynchronous support to readable stores.
 Like a readable store, an asyncReadable store takes in an initial value and a function that is called when the store is first subscribed to.
 For an asyncReadable store this function is an async `loadFunction` which takes no arguments and returns the loaded value of the store.
 An optional third parameter can specify if the store is Reloadable or not (false by default).

 *asyncReadable stores are super simple!
 Let's see it in action...*